hukusuke1007/nem-wallet/README.md

 ### Prepare .env
 Rename file to ".env" from "dotenvsample" and set node url and port in .env.
 ```
+# mainnet:104, testnet:-104, mijin:96
+NEM_NET = '104'

+# Node URL
 NEM_NODE_HOST = 'https://aqualife2.supernode.me'
 NEM_NODE_PORT = '7891
 ```
-※this node is main net in NEM network.<br>
+This node is mainnet in NEM network.<br>

+If use testnet, you must set net/host/port for testnet.

 ### Run localhost.
 Please run the following command.
 Then run NEM wallet in localhost.